 Reaffirming a debt means that, with the lender’s permission, the debt will be set aside during the bankruptcy and will not be discharged.
 In exchange for continuing to make payments as agreed, you are able to maintain ownership of the asset — your home in this example.

-It is also common to reaffirm an auto loan since this benefits both the debtor and the lender.
-The debtor gets to keep their car and the lender avoids having to repossess and sell the car for what is likely to be less money than the loan is worth.
+It’s also common to reaffirm an auto loan because this benefits both the debtor and the lender.
+The debtor gets to keep the car and the lender avoids having to repossess and sell the car for what is likely to be less money than the loan is worth.

 Some lenders are quite willing to agree to reaffirm a debt because you’ll likely be in a better position to make payments once your other debts are discharged.